Pothos, meet moss pole (instant BFFs)!

 - PVC pipe or a thick dowel/wooden stake.
 Ideally taller than the plant.

-- Sphagnum moss or coconut fibre sheets (aka coconut coir mats).
+- Sphagnum moss or coconut fiber sheets (aka coconut coir mats).

-- Twine, to assist with further securing of the sheets to the pole.
+- Twine, to help further secure the sheets to the pole.

-That is the most basic way to create a moss pole but you can find a variety of more complex moss pole projects scattered across the internet.
-Realistically though the basic solution of attaching sheet moss to a pole will give you the necessary results.
+You can find a variety of more complex moss pole projects scattered across the internet.
+But the basic solution of attaching sheet moss to a pole will give you the results you need.